cmazzullo/solar-data-programs/README.md

 solar-data-programs
 ===================

-IDL programs to analyzethe data coming out of the Hinode satellite.
+IDL programs to analyze the data coming out of the Hinode satellite.